 So we’ve established that one of the biggest advantages of having a .45 ACP pistol is power.

 There’s so much out there because of its popularity.
-We help you narrow it down a little for cheap but reliable plinking ammo plus self-defense rounds.
+We help you narrow it down in our Best.
+45 ACP ammo article, so head there to see what we recommend.

 The downside of buying a .45 pistol is that they’re usually more expensive than other handgun models.

-Also, the ammo tends to cost a bit more and most .45 ACPs don’t carry as many rounds as their 9mm counterparts.
+Also, the ammo can cost a bit more.
+Also worth noting, most .45 ACPs don’t carry as many rounds as their 9mm counterparts.

-However, if you’re looking for a reliable gun with a lot of stopping power, nothing beats the .45 ACP.
+However, if you’re looking for a reliable gun with a lot of oomph, nothing beats the .45 ACP.

 While .45 ACPs are a bit bulkier than some of the other handguns on the market, they’re still a very popular handgun for conceal carry.